Leif Gunnar Smerud: Managerial career

 Smerud's first head coach position came for Hønefoss BK in 2011 in Norwegian First Division.
 He helped the team to be promoted in his first year, an accomplishment for which he was awarded the Young Coach of the Year award in Norway.
 He led Hønefoss in Eliteserien in 2012 and 2013, before starting his work as U21-National Team coach in 2014.
 He has also won the bronze medal as assistant coach for the Norway women's national football team, in the UEFA Women's Euro 2009.
 He was the interim manager for the same team in 2016.

 Smerud made headlines in Norway when he became the manager of the Norway national football team in the Nations League, in November 2020.
 When the regular coaching staff was quarantined, he was asked to gather and lead the team to a win in the decisive game against Austria.
 The team was praised for their performance, despite a 1–1 draw.

 On 1 March 2025, Smerud was announced at Crystal Palace.
 At the end of the season, he left the club.

 On 1 August 2025, Smerud was announced at Brann on a two year contract.

+In May 2026, Smerud joined National Women's Soccer League club Angel City FC as a senior assistant coach.
+The following month, he was elevated to the role of acting head coach after Alexander Straus was fired on 17 June.